Referral Programs UX and UI Best Practices

 Example: Omsom shows a success message if a referral was sent successfully.
 They also encourage the referrer to refer more friends there.

-Display an error message, for example if the friend was already referred by the referrer or is already a customer and does not meet the program conditions(only new customers can be counted as a successful referral).
+On the other hand, you should also display an error message if things go wrong.
+For example, if the friend was already referred by the referrer or is already a customer and does not meet the program conditions.

 When it comes to the CTA copy, the fewer words used, the better.
 Some ideas for the CTA text include: “Join our program,” “Start sharing now,” “Earn your first reward,” “Sign up,” “Join now,” or “Start sharing.”